plasmapper/spi-esp-cpp/docs/index.rst

 --------

 1. :cpp:class:`PL::Spi` - an SPI interface class that is used for several SPI controllers that use the same interface.
+   :cpp:func:`PL::Spi::Initialize` initializes the SPI interface.
    A number of Set methods can be used to set the SPI interface parameters before its initialization.
 2. :cpp:class:`PL::SpiController` - an SPI controller class that is used for communication with a single SPI target.
-   :cpp:func:`PL::SpiController::Initialize` initializes the SPI interface (if it has not been previously initialized) and the SPI controller.
+   :cpp:func:`PL::SpiController::Initialize` initializes the SPI interface and the SPI controller.
    A number of Set methods can be used to set the SPI controller parameters before its initialization.
    :cpp:func:`PL::SpiController::Transaction` executes an SPI transaction.